WANDART291/airbnb-clone-project/README.md

 The project is broken down into manageable tasks, such as user registration, creating listings, booking management, and chat functionality, with different team members taking ownership.

-Vercel is a common platform for deploying Next.js applications.